phoebe-wfan/Born2beroot/README.md

 # Evaluation-MandatoryPart-[Project overview]

 ## How a virtual machine works.
-Virtual machines are made possible through virtualization technology.
+VM working through "Virtualization" technology.
+Virtualization uses software to simulate virtual hardware that allows VMs to run on a single host machine.
-Virtualization is the process of creating a software-based, or "virtual" version of a computer, with dedicated amounts of CPU, memory, and storage that are "borrowed" from a physical host computer—such as your personal computer— and/or a remote server—such as a server in a cloud provider's datacenter.
+(borrowed CPU, memory, and storage from a physical host computer, such as your personal computer)

 ## Their choice of operating system
 Debian